10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Need travel insurance for your Slovenia itinerary?
 Travel insurance from WorldNomads.com is available to people from 140 countries.

-It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage, and a range of adventure sports and activities.
+It’s designed for adventurous travelers with cover for overseas medical, evacuation, baggage, and a range of adventure sports and activities.
 Unlike other providers, you can even purchase a policy while you’re already on the road!

 Get an instant no-obligation quote by clicking here.

-Other Slovenia travel planning resources
+Other travel planning resources

-• Guidebooks: As much I rely on technology these days, I rarely travel without print guidebooks as a backup.
+• Guidebooks: As much as I rely on technology these days, I rarely travel without print guidebooks as a backup.
 Lonely Planet Slovenia offers one of the most comprehensive and up-to-date travel guides for the country.

 • Phrasebooks: Although there’s not as much of a language barrier in Slovenia as in some other Central European countries, the Lonely Planet Central Europe Phrasebook & Dictionary includes a chapter on Slovene to help you connect deeper with locals.

-• Language learning resources: If you want to dive deeper into the Slovene language before your trip, check out Routledge Colloquial Slovene, one of the only English-language Slovene courses still available in-print.
+• Language learning resources: If you want to dive deeper into the Slovene language before your trip, check out Routledge Colloquial Slovene, one of the only English-language Slovene courses still available in print.

-Beyond Slovenia in 10 days: Where to visit next
+Where to visit next

 • Croatia: Explore more of the former Yugoslavia with a short jaunt down to Croatia.
 Follow along with this Croatia itinerary to get the most out of your trip.